ionic-team/ionic-docs/docs/api/datetime.md

 Developers can provide their own buttons for advanced custom behavior.

-`ion-datetime` has `cancel` and `reset` methods that developers can call when clicking on custom buttons.
+`ion-datetime` has `confirm`, `cancel`, and `reset` methods that developers can call when clicking on custom buttons.
 The `reset` method also allows developers to provide a date to reset the datetime to.

 <CustomizingButtons />